 The Ed.D. in Educational Leadership program requires 54 semester hours of coursework, including 42 hours of core courses and a minimum of 12 hours of dissertation writing.
 In addition to the required coursework, the doctoral program in Educational Leadership includes a qualifying examination (administered after the core coursework is completed), the dissertation, and the dissertation defense.
-Further, for interested doctoral students who already hold the

-Illinois Type 75 Administrative Certificate, successful completion of the program may lead also to the Superintendent's Endorsement.
+Further, for interested doctoral students who already hold an Illinois Professional Educator License (PEL) with teaching and administrative endorsements, successful completion of the program may lead also to the Superintendent's Endorsement.